pgfarley/pgfarley.github.io/pages/cocotb-pycharm.md

 ### Debugging Cocotb verification scripts with PyCharm

-Please note these steps require PyCharm remote debugger server which is only available with the Professional (non-free) edition.
+Cocotb scripts are executed by a python interpreter embedded in a native library which is dynamically loaded by a simulator at test runtime.
+Mercifully you don't really need to understand anything about all that to use Cocotb, but the indirection does mean a bit of scaffolding is necessary to enable visual debugging of scripts in PyCharm.

 Complete Cocotb docs can be found [here](https://cocotb.readthedocs.io/en/latest/).

+Unfortunately the steps below do require Remote Debug Server which is only available with the Professional (non-free) edition of PyCharm.

 #### Step 1